marcolino3/note-app/README.md

 # Note App

 Note App with backend and database.
+Style is stored in Local Storage of the Browser.

 ## Getting Started